 If you’ve ever lived in an apartment, you’ll know how noise is a hot-button issue.
 I still don’t understand how an upstairs neighbor once sounded like they were bowling every night at 2 AM… but they did.

-Their current landlord might be so desperate to get shot of them that they’ll give them a glowing reference!
+Their current landlord might be so desperate to get a shot of them that they’ll give them a glowing reference!

 Pets

 Whether it’s a house rental application or an apartment application, you should ask about a prospective renter’s pets.
-Even in a detached single-family home, pets can cause above-average wear and tear or even damage to your property.
+Even in a detached single-family home, pets can cause above-average wear and tear or damage to your property.
 And a barking dog tied up all day in a yard will drive an entire neighborhood to fury.

 But especially in apartments, your tenants’ furry pride and joy can be their immediate neighbor’s barking nightmare.
-Plus, you may forbid pets altogether, or pets of a particular size.
+Plus, you may forbid pets altogether or pets of a particular size.

 Criminal Background